Chalking Up in the Gym

 - Talc is a clay mineral composed of hydrated magnesium silicate.
 It's often used as a dry lubricant, exactly the opposite of what you would want to improve your grip.

 - Baby powder is talc mixed with corn starch.
-Since talc is a dry lubricant, it would actually make your grip worse than nothing at all.
+Since talc is a dry lubricant, it would make your grip worse than nothing at all.

 Call for a FREE Consultation (305) 296-3434